TheImagingSource/tiscamera/doc/pages/tutorial.rst

 This code can be found in the example `02-set-properties`.

-Where To Go From Here
+Where to Go from Here
 =====================

 Take a look at our :any:`reference`, the :any:`GStreamer documentation<reading_gstreamer>` or :any:`ask us a question<contact>`.

-For extended examples that include OpenCV, ROS and GUI frameworks look at our :ref:`extended examples<examples_further>`.
+For extended examples (including OpenCV, ROS and GUI frameworks), please have a look at our :ref:`extended examples<examples_further>`.